icosahedron/flagrantsystemerror/src/posts/microsoft-wedge-keyboard.md

 # Microsoft Wedge Keyboard Review

 I blog from my iPad, which means a lot of typing.
 Typing on the iPad is something of a challenge using the on screen keyboard.
 I have used an Apple Wireless Keyboard for a while, and quite enjoy it.
 However, while it is small, it's not really portable.
-Carrying the Apple keyboarde with an iPad is not convenient.
+Carrying the Apple keyboard with an iPad is not convenient.

 A while back I saw the Microsoft Wedge Keyboard at the store.
 I played with it a bit and thought it might be a passable alternative to the Apple keyboard.
 Also, I liked the case that doubles as a stand for a tablet.
 On a whim, I bought it.